ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 2. Import the app to your integrated development environment.
 3. Modify the code.
 4. Set up [Git authentication](/docs/services/ContinuousDelivery/git_working.html#git_authentication) by adding a personal access token.
-5. Log in to the {{site.data.keyword.Bluemix}} command line interface.
+5. Log in to the {{site.data.keyword.cloud_notm}} command line interface.
 If your organization uses federated logins, use the `-sso` option.

   ```bash
   ibmcloud login -sso